 Our focus on the social and processual nature of innovative activities spans a range of theoretical perspectives, and this is reflected in current projects.
 IKON research has been published in a wide variety of books and journals, including Organization Studies, Journal of Management Studies, British Journal of Management, Human Resource Management Journal, Management Learning, International Studies of Management and Organization and Research Policy.

-The IKON network (Directors, Professor Jacky Swan and Professor Davide Nicolini) is centred on Warwick Business School in the UK, but IKON has links to a number of other individuals and institutions in the UK and internationally, including Professor Harry Scarbrough (Keele), Professor Maxine Robertson (Queen Mary University of London), Professor Mike Bresnen (Manchester) and Professor Sue Newell (Bentley University, Boston (USA)).
+The IKON network (Directors, Professor Jacky Swan and Professor Davide Nicolini) is centred on Warwick Business School in the UK, but IKON has links to a number of other individuals and institutions in the UK and internationally, including Professor Harry Scarbrough (Cass), Professor Maxine Robertson (Queen Mary University of London), Professor Mike Bresnen (Manchester) and Professor Sue Newell (Bentley University, Boston (USA)).

 IKON supporting policy and practice